Aypahyo/Aypahyo.github.io/prep/_post/2013-4-27-tictactoe-refined.md

 In addition I use the buttons name to identity it after the click.
 All buttons call the mapClick on click.

-I dont show the <a href="http://en.wikipedia.org/wiki/Extensible_Application_Markup_Language" target="_blank">XAML</a> here because I have bad experience with XML like content on this page.
+I dont show the [XAML](http://en.wikipedia.org/wiki/Extensible_Application_Markup_Language) here because I have bad experience with XML like content on this page.
 Post in the comments if you have a good solution for posting XML snipptes on wordpress.

-The <a href="http://msdn.microsoft.com/library/vstudio/aa970568#codebehind_and_the_xaml_language" target="_blank">codebehind file</a> of the main window is very slim.
+The [codebehind file](http://msdn.microsoft.com/library/vstudio/aa970568#codebehind_and_the_xaml_language) of the main window is very slim.
 This is intentional to get to out of that file as fast as possible.
 For testing purposes you want this file small because you can not reasonably instantiate it.
 In this case I chose to create a Viewmodel inside the constructor.
 The alternative is to edit the APP and change the way the Mainwindow is created.
-There is usually some temporal coupling to <a href="http://stackoverflow.com/questions/245825/what-does-initializecomponent-do-and-how-does-it-work-wpf" target="_blank">InitializeComponent()</a>.
+There is usually some temporal coupling to [InitializeComponent()](http://stackoverflow.com/questions/245825/what-does-initializecomponent-do-and-how-does-it-work-wpf).
 Here for instance you have to set the mapClick action before the call or a NullPointer exception occurs.
 <pre>    public partial class MainWindow : Window
     {